Imperial Petroleum Inc. (IMPP) Stock Price and Analyst Predictions

 IMPP) stock’s latest price update

-Imperial Petroleum Inc. (NASDAQ: IMPP)’s stock price has decreased by -6.63 compared to its previous closing price of 0.18.
-However, the company has experienced a 2.17% gain in its stock price over the last five trading sessions.
+Imperial Petroleum Inc. (NASDAQ: IMPP)’s stock price has increased by 23.12 compared to its previous closing price of 0.17.
+Nevertheless, the company has seen a 30.98% surge in its stock price over the last five trading sessions.

 IMPP’s Market Performance

-Imperial Petroleum Inc. (IMPP) has seen a 2.17% rise in stock performance for the week, with a -23.70% decline in the past month and a -40.87% plunge in the past quarter.
-The volatility ratio for the week is 9.27%, and the volatility levels for the past 30 days are at 8.59% for IMPP.
-The simple moving average for the last 20 days is -9.45% for IMPP stock, with a simple moving average of -53.26% for the last 200 days.
+Imperial Petroleum Inc. (IMPP) has seen a 30.98% rise in stock performance for the week, with a 1.75% gain in the past month and a -25.14% plunge in the past quarter.
+The volatility ratio for the week is 15.23%, and the volatility levels for the past 30 days are at 10.19% for IMPP.
+The simple moving average for the last 20 days is 17.60% for IMPP stock, with a simple moving average of -39.96% for the last 200 days.

 Stock Fundamentals for IMPP